Experiential learning on a bike –

 Find your “why” in your body

 The act of pedaling creates a “space” inside your body to “ponder and dream” about that “something” that stays on great fields, as Col. Chamberlain described it.
-In one sense, pedaling is a physical sacrifice that both expresses and creates personal freedom.
+And in that sense, it is a powerful example of “experiential learning” when mind and body connect outdoors.
+And not only that, but it can be a physical strain that both expresses and creates personal freedom.
 Bicycling Gettysburg National Military Park puts it this way:

 In 2012, I toured the Gettysburg battlefield on a bicycle for the first time.
 In Chamberlain’s words, I had “come to this deathless field to ponder and dream,” but little did I know – until I rode the battlefield – what an amazing, liberating experience it is to feel the Gettysburg landscape in my body.
 While struggling to pedal up Little Round Top or Culp’s Hill, for example, I could better appreciate the physical challenges of the soldiers who fought to claim those hills.
 While riding along Seminary Ridge, I could see how the land’s rise at the Sherfy Peach Orchard blocked the Confederate view of the Union line on Cemetery Ridge.
 The experience informed my understanding, not only of battlefield events in 1863, but also my personal connection to the meaning of those events.
 In other words, for me it was all about enjoying the freedom born of physical sacrifice.~ Ibid, 21.
 (Click here to browse Civil War Cycling’s PDF maps and map bundles.)